Knot

 assume they were vaguely hostile and believed that Darius would prevail

-in time, but were too apathetic to actively resist Alexander's army.
+in time, but were too cautious to actively resist Alexander's army

 So, the priests of the temple where the knot is revered smugly assume